jbiatek/BSGRulebook/rulebook.md

 To set up the base expansion,

 - Place the Colonial One overlay over Colonial One, and the Cylon Locations overlay over the Cylon Locations.
 This Cylon Locations overlay is the one with "Hub Destroyed" on the back.
 Make sure that "Colonial One Destroyed" and "Hub Destroyed" are face down.
-- Place one assault raptor in the Reserves, and the rest next to the game board.
+- Place one assault raptor in the Reserves, and the rest next to the game board with the other ships.
 - Shuffle the Mutiny deck and place it next to the board.
 - Add the new character sheets and tokens.
 - Add in the new Skill cards, including the "Mutiny" Treachery cards, which are a new type.
-Note that the Daybreak and Pegasus Treachery cards do *not* mix.
-Use only Daybreak's Treachery cards when combining expansions.
+Note that the Daybreak and Pegasus Treachery cards are *not* intended to be mixed.
+When playing both expansions, use the Daybreak Treachery cards and remove the Pegasus Treachery cards from the game.
 - Give each player 1 miracle token.

 To set up the Search for Home, use the "Earth" Objective card instead of any other Objective card.
 Place the Demetrius board to the left of the main game board and leave room for the Rebel Basestar board, which may be set up later as the result of a Mission.
 The Mission deck is shuffled and placed near Demetrius.